Where Do I Start?

 - Texas Public Education Grant

 Getting a job on or off campus is another way to afford your education.
 An added bonus for on-campus jobs is that you can walk to work!
 Most colleges offer student employment for administrative, research and technical tasks.
-You could work in an office on campus, assist a professor, or work in a residence hall or a campus cafeteria.
+You could work in an office on campus, assist a professor or work in a residence hall or campus cafeteria.
 Check with the college student employment office for details.

 UNT’s Career Center helps students find jobs and internships with nearly 20,000 opportunities posted online annually.
 In addition, more than 5,000 students are employed on campus each semester.
 The award-winning Student Money Management Center provides workshops and confidential, personalized counseling sessions to help students manage their finances.